Dejean97/Project-1-Sales-Insight-Analytics/README.md

 ## Data Cleaning

-Replaced markets_name with UK city names
+- Replaced markets_name with UK city names
-Created exchange_rates table, USD & INR to GBP rates
+- Created exchange_rates table, USD & INR to GBP rates
-Join transaction and exchange rates to create new_transactions with GBP currency and converted sales_amount
+- Join transaction and exchange rates to create new_transactions with GBP currency and converted sales_amount
-Added missing product_code from new_transactions to products_complete
+- Added missing product_code from new_transactions to products_complete
-Added margin field, with margin values between -0.02 and 0.5 to report profit trends
+- Added margin field, with margin values between -0.02 and 0.5 to report profit trends
-Removed 2 records with negative sales amounts
+- Removed 2 records with negative sales amounts
-Corrected product_type for inaccuracies e.g 'Own Brand/r'
+- Corrected product_type for inaccuracies e.g 'Own Brand/r'

+## Data Loading